pjakiela/ECON460/data3.md

 # Data Analysis Assignment 3

-_Data Assignment 3 is due October 18._
+_Data Assignment 3 is due October 20._

 ## Overview

 For this assignment, we will be using Rounds 5, 6, 7, and 8 of the [Afrobarometer](https://www.afrobarometer.org/) Surveys.
 The Afrobarometer contains information on political attitudes, values, and beliefs from representative population samples in 34 African countries.
-We will combine the Afrobarometer data on information about female heads-of-state in Africa to estimate the impact of female leaders on gender attitudes and other outcomes in a two-way fixed effects framework.
+We will combine the Afrobarometer data with information about female heads-of-state in Africa to estimate the impact of female leaders on gender attitudes and other outcomes in a two-way fixed effects framework.

 ## Getting Your Data

-You can download the Afrobarometer from [here](https://www.afrobarometer.org/data/merged-data/).
+You can download the Afrobarometer [here](https://www.afrobarometer.org/data/merged-data/).
 There is a single merged file for each round (containing data from all the countries included in that round).
-You need to download the data from Rounds 5, 6, 7, and 8.
+You need to download the data for Rounds 5, 6, 7, and 8.
 The data is in SPSS format, but you can convert it to Stata format using Stata's `import spss` command.
 Converting the data from SPSS to .dta format is time-consuming, so I recommend only doing this once.
 It makes sense to save a separate Stata data set for each round because the same variable names are sometimes used for different variables in different rounds.